US Passes 200,000 Virus Deaths, Weeks Before Election - UrduPoint

 Critics say the statistics expose the Trump administration's failure to meet its sternest test ahead of the November 3 election.

-"Due to Donald Trump's lies and incompetence in the past six months, (we) have seen one of the gravest losses of American life in history," his Democratic rival Joe Biden said Monday.
+"Due to Donald Trump's lies and incompetence in the past six months, (we) have seen one of the gravest losses of American life in history," his Democratic rival Joe Biden charged Monday.

-"With this crisis that required serious presidential leadership, he just wasn't up to it.
-He froze... and America has paid the worst price of any nation in the world."
-While insisting that the United States is already "rounding the corner," Trump has high hopes that the swift approval of a Covid-19 vaccine will boost his reelection chances.
+Reacting to the bleak new milestone, the top Democrat in Congress, Speaker Nancy Pelosi, blamed the soaring toll squarely on "Trump's deadly disinformation and negligence -- including his cover-up of the catastrophic nature of the virus."
+Trump, for his part, insists that the United States is already "rounding the corner" -- while betting on the swift approval of a Covid-19 vaccine to boost his reelection chances.

 "We will distribute a vaccine, we will defeat the virus, we will end the pandemic, and we will enter a new era of unprecedented prosperity, cooperation and peace," Trump said in a recorded message to the UN General Assembly on Tuesday.